top of page

 Mentally rehearse your intention before entering a new space

-Visualisation also helps in strengthening the mental link to retain the memory of your intention, as can using a keyword or short phrase relating to the task.
+Visualisation also helps in strengthening the mental link to retain the memory of your intention, such as using a keyword or short phrase relating to the task.

-For example, if you're going to grab a coat from another room, mentally repeat "coat" as you cross the threshold which should anchors the task in your mind.
+For example, if you're going to grab a coat from another room, mentally repeat "coat" as you cross the threshold, which should anchor the task in your mind.

-By engaging your brain with the task before transitioning between spaces through mental rehearsal strategies it reduces the likelihood of forgetting.
+Engaging your brain with the task before transitioning between spaces through mental rehearsal strategies reduces the likelihood of forgetting.

 To reduce cognitive load, we have to try to limit the amount of information our brains have to juggle at once.

-There are a few things we can do to help with this like decluttering our environments, prioritizing one task at a time, and minimizing background distractions like noise or multitasking.
+There are a few things we can do to help with this, like decluttering our environments, prioritising one task at a time, and minimising background distractions like noise or multitasking.

 So it helps minimise the possibility of becoming overwhelmed by new stimuli in the new space.